Quick start guide

 🚧

-3. App Listing Details would typically be filled out by your Marketing team or Partner Manager and includes:
+10. Add the app Listing Details: this would typically be filled out by your Marketing team or Partner Manager and includes:

 • Screenshots